 Operation with the door open can cause excess smoke.
-The appliance must not be operated with the appliance door left open except as directed in the instructions.
+Do not operate the stove with the door open except when re-fuelling.

 DAMPERS LEFT OPEN

 Operation with the air controls or appliance dampers open can cause excess smoke.
 The appliance must not be operated with air controls, appliance dampers or door left open except as directed in the instructions.